haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTPMessage.send(http_msg, string)

-  This function required immediate send of the string **string**.
+  This function requires immediate send of the string **string**.
 It means the string is copied at the beginning of incoming data of the HTTP message **http_msg** and immediately forwarded.
-Because it is called in the filter context, it never yield.
+Because it is called in the filter context, it never yields.

   :param class_httpmessage http_msg: The manipulated HTTP message.
   :param string string: The data to send.